 Once you have the node

 command ready, open a terminal and issue the command on its own without any arguments.
 This will start a Node REPL session.
-REPL stands for Read, Eval, Print, Loop.
+REPL stands for Read-Eval-Print-Loop.
 It’s a convenient way to quickly test simple JavaScript and Node code.
 You can type any JavaScript code in a REPL session.
-For example, type Math.random()
+For example, try a Math.random()

-Node will read the line, evaluate it, print the result, and loop over these three things for everything you type until you exit the session (which you can do with a CTRL+D
+Node will read the line, evaluate it, print the result, and loop over these three things for everything you type until you exit the session (which you can do with Ctrl + D).
+Note how the Print step happened automatically.
+We didn’t need to add any instructions to print the result.
+Node will just print the result of each line you type.
+This is not the case when you execute code in a Node script.
+Let’s do that next.

 Note